5 min read

 Disallow: /

-Limiting crawl rate: You can request that bots slow down their crawling by adding a "Crawl-delay" directive:
+Limiting crawl rate: You can ask bots to slow down their crawling by adding a "Crawl-delay" directive:

 User-agent: SEMrushBot